UniversalMinecraftAPI/UniversalMinecraftAPI/docs/http.md

 }
 ```

+You can also supply a JSON array of such requests and the API will return a JSON array of responses.

 ### Authentication
 It is easy to authenticate with the API by using HTTP Basic Authentication.
 So, if the username is `admin` and the
 password is `changeme` (the defaults), the request would need the following header: